ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Rename Appendix E and clarify its purpose
 - Require presence of oemid claim if hwmodel is present; same for swversion and swname
 - Use normative language to describe the constrained device profile
+- Require a CoAP id for manifest formats
+- Clarifications for manifests claim

 --- contributor